Jewish holidays: Rosh Hashanah—The Jewish New Year

-Selichot
+Elul and Selichot

 The month of Elul that precedes Rosh Hashanah is considered to be a propitious time for repentance.
 For this reason, additional penitential prayers called Selichot are added to the daily prayers, except on Shabbat.
 Sephardi Jews add these prayers each weekday during Elul.
 Ashkenazi Jews recite them from the last Sunday (or Saturday night) preceding Rosh Hashanah that allows at least four days of recitations.

+Throughout Elul, the shofar is blown at the end of the morning prayers (except for on Erev Rosh Hashana).
+Psalm 27 is recited at the end of morning prayers and at the end of afternoon or evening prayers (depending on the community's custom) from the first day of Elul through Hoshana Raba (the last day of Sukkot).